Cecilia9999/pyspg/README.md

 # pyspg

-A python version of spglib(Astushi Togo), which is used for finding symmetry of crystal.
+A python version of spglib (Astushi Togo), which is used for finding symmetry of crystal.

 ## Functions

+Main functions of pyspg are:

+- Change input cell to standard (conventional/primitive) cell

+- Find point group/ space goup of input cell

+- Other symmetry information of input cell

+## Modulus

 - delaunay.py 	:  Delauney transformation (find smallest cell)

 - niggli.py		:  Niggli transformation (find smallest cell)

-- primitive.py:  Find primitive cell
+- primitive.py	:  Find primitive cell

 - pointgp.py	:  find point group of input cell

 - halldata.py 	:  Data of Hall symmetry operations

 - hallsymb.py 	:  Find Hall symbol

-- matchHall.py:  Match Hall symbol
+- matchHall.py	:  Match Hall symbol

 - spgroup.py	:  Find space group of input cell

-- Inputcell.py:  Handle input "POSCAR" format file and change it to standard/primitive cell
+- Inputcell.py	:  Handle input "POSCAR" format file and change it to standard/primitive cell

+- change of b	:  Change axis for some certain type (refer: spglib package, and update it)

 Some database and documents are in ./supports/

 ## Reference